Read This First

 Prompt 4: Why is refusing to allow oneself to doubt fundamental beliefs dangerous?

-The section turns on Inhibition of Scientific and Technological Progress.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Inhibition of Scientific and Technological Progress in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Without doubt, there is no motivation to question, explore, or revise one’s beliefs.
 This leads to intellectual stagnation, where individuals are not exposed to new ideas or perspectives.